auth0/docs/articles/support/matrix.md

 ### Frameworks/Platform Integration SDKs

 <div class="alert alert-info">
-  Auth0 reserves the right to downgrade support for an SDK to Community-Supported at any time.
+  Auth0 reserves the right to downgrade support for an SDK to Community Supported at any time.
 </div>

 <table class="table">